tsgates/arch-wiki-markdown/wiki/VMware.md

     password required       pam_permit.so
     session  required       pam_unix.so

-and restart VMware services with:

-    # systemctl restart vmware
+and restart the vmware systemd service.

 Now you can connect to the server with the credentials provided during the installation.